Highland Park High School (New Jersey): Athletics

-The boys indoor track team won the Group II championship in 1962, 1963, 1971 (co-champion with Lincoln High School), 1980 (co-champion with Roselle Park High School) and 1984; the girls team won the Group II title in 1981 and 2018.
+The boys indoor track team won the Group II championship in 1962, 1963, 1971 (co-champion with Lincoln High School), 1980 (co-champion with Roselle Park High School) and 1984.
+The girls team won the Group II title in 1981 and 2018.

 The boys track team won the Group I/II state indoor relay championship in 1966 (co-champion with Clearview Regional High School), and won the Group I title in 1980, 1981 and 1984.

-The HPHS football team has been under the leadership of only seven coaches during the program's entire history.
-Starting with Bus Lepine, then Jay Dakelman, the football team was led by its former all-state quarterback Joe Policastro (class of 1959), then Richard McGlynn, then Derek Nobles and the team is now led by Shawn Harrison.
 L.J.
 Smith, of the Baltimore Ravens, was a star of both the HPHS football and basketball teams in the 1990s.
 The football team won the NJSIAA Central Jersey Group I state sectional championship in 1974 (awarded by NJSIAA), 1977, 1978, 1986, 1989 and 1990.
 The 1977 Highland Park football team won the Central Jersey Group I state title with a 35-12 win against Dunellen High School in the championship game.

 The field hockey team won the Central Jersey Group I state sectional title in 1977.

 The girls track team won the winter track Group I state title in 1978, 1980 and 2017.

 The girls' basketball team won the 2007 Central, Group I championship, topping Dunellen High School, 50–35 in the final.

-The girls' tennis team went undefeated in the 2010 spring season.

 In 2011, the boys' tennis team won the New Jersey Group I championship for the first time, defeating Leonia High School in the final round of the tournament.
 The 2019 team won the Group I state title at Mercer County Park, defeating Middle Township High School 4-1 in the semifinals and moving on to beat New Providence High School 3-2 in the finals.
+The team won four consecutive Central Jersey Group I titles in 2016-2019.

+The cross-country running team won the Central Jersey Group II state sectional title in 1966-1968.

 Administration

-The school's principal is Michael Lassiter.
-His core administration team includes the assistant principal.
+The school's principal is Kristina Donovan, who took the position at the start of the 2024–25 school year.
+Her core administration team includes the assistant principal and the athletic coordinator.

-William H. Donahue, who became principal of the school in 1980 and had worked at the school for three decades, was murdered in 1987.
+William H. Donahue, who became principal of the school in 1980 and worked at the school for three decades, was murdered in 1987.